beilfusslindsay/Java-Tutorials/AddGSIToDynamoDB.md

 ## Step 2: Automating Table and GSI Creation

-Now we can automate the setup using Java and Dagger.
+Now we can automate the setup using Java and Dagger instead of relying on the AWS Manangement Console.
+This allows for our code to be reused and provides scalable, repeatable, and automated workflows.

 ### Dynamic Configuration